JYCabello/DeFuncto/docs/fundamentals/fetch_filter_transform_iterate.md

 ```

 ## Fetch
 Getting data from the outside world into the system.
-Every information processing starts with this step.
+Every example of information processing starts with this step.
+From
+## Filter
+## Transform
+## Iterate